vaibhavjain-in/s3fs/README.txt

 /admin/config/media/s3fs/settings.
 You can input your AWS credentials on this page as well, but using the $conf array is reccomended.

+You can also configure the rest of your S3 preferences in the $conf array.
+See the "Configuring S3FS in settings.php" section below for more info.

 ==================== ESSENTAL STEP!
 DO NOT SKIP THIS! ========================= With the settings saved, go to /admin/config/media/s3fs/actions to refresh the file metadata cache.
 This will copy the filenames and attributes for every